nemtech/symbol-bootstrap/README.md

 Presets are defined at 4 levels from general to specific:

 -   Shared: Default configurations for all the networks.
--   Network: It defines the main preset of a given network, example: `bootstrap` or `testnet`.
+-   Network: It defines the configuration of a given network.
--   Assembly: It defines a modification of a network, example: `testnet peer`, `tesnet dual`, `testnet api`.
-Assembly is required for some networks (like `testnet`).
+-   Assembly: It specifies the creates nodes and services for the given network preset.
 -   Custom: A user provided yml file (`--customPreset` param) that could override some or all properties in the out-of-the-box presets.

 Properties in each file override the previous values (by object deep merge).

-### Out-of-the-box presets:
+### Network Presets:

--   `-p bootstrap`: Default [preset](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/bootstrap/network.yml).
-It's a private network with 1 mongo database, 2 peers, 1 api and 1 rest gateway.
+-   [`mainnet`](presets/mainnet/network.yml): Used to created nodes' connected to Symbol's Mainnet network.
+The [nemesis block](presets/mainnet/seed/00000) is copied over.
+-   [`testnet`](presets/testnet/network.yml): Used to created nodes' connected to Symbol's Testnet network.
+The [nemesis block](presets/testnet/seed/00000) is copied over.
+-   [`dualCurrency`](presets/dualCurrency/network.yml): Used to create new private networks with dual currency configuration, network and harvest currencies.
 Nemesis block is generated.
--   `-p bootstrap -a light`: A [light](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/bootstrap/assembly-light.yml) network.
-It's a version of bootstrap preset with 1 mongo database, 1 dual peer and 1 rest gateway.
-Great for faster light e2e automatic testing.
+-   [`singleCurrency`](presets/singleCurrency/network.yml): Used to create private/user networks with a single network currency configuration, just main network currency.
 Nemesis block is generated.

--   `-p bootstrap -a full`: A [full](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/bootstrap/assembly-full.yml) network.
-The default bootstrap preset plus 1 wallet, 1 explorer and 1 faucet.
-Great for demonstration purposes.
-Nemesis block is generated.
+### Assemblies:

+-   [`dual`](presets/assemblies/assembly-dual.yml): A standard dual node that contains 1 mongo database.
+1 api node, 1 rest gateway, and 1 broker.
--   `-p testnet -a peer`: A [harvesting](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/assembly-peer.yml) peer node that connects to the current public [testnet](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/network.yml).
-[Nemesis block](https://github.com/nemtech/symbol-bootstrap/tree/main/presets/testnet/seed/00000) is copied over.
+-   [`peer`](presets/assemblies/assembly-peer.yml): A standard peer only node that contains 1 peer node.
--   `-p testnet -a api`: A [api](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/assembly-api.yml) peer node that connects to the current public [testnet](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/network.yml) running its own mongo database and rest gateway.
-[Nemesis block](https://github.com/nemtech/symbol-bootstrap/tree/main/presets/testnet/seed/00000) is copied over.
--   `-p testnet -a dual`: A [dual](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/assembly-dual.yml) haversting peer node that connects to the current public [testnet](https://github.com/nemtech/symbol-bootstrap/blob/main/presets/testnet/network.yml) running its own mongo database and rest gateway.
-[Nemesis block](https://github.com/nemtech/symbol-bootstrap/tree/main/presets/testnet/seed/00000) is copied over.
+-   [`api`](presets/assemblies/assembly-api.yml):  A standard api node that contains 1 mongo database.
+1 api node, 1 rest gateway, and 1 broker.
+-   [`demo`](presets/assemblies/assembly-demo.yml): A dual node that contains an explorer, web wallet and faucet for test and demonstration purposes.
+-   [`multinode`](presets/assemblies/assembly-multinode.yml): An special assembly that contains 1 api node and 2 peer only nodes.
+This assembly is for testing, it showcases how a private network with 3 nodes runs.

 ### Custom preset: